atlas0fd00m/CanCat/README.md

 In [4]:
 ```

 ## Getting Started:
-Once you have the required software installed, your CanCat device flashed, the interface is yours to choose.  currently, we simply enjoy using ipython to interact with the CAN bus and do analysis.
+Once you have the required software installed, your CanCat device flashed, the interface is yours to choose.
+Currently, we simply enjoy using ipython to interact with the CAN bus and do analysis.

 CanCat is currently centered around the class CanInterface (or some subclass of it, like FordInterface, GMInterface, etc...)

 Connect to the device (old way):